-For routine spay and neuter surgeries of dogs and cats we recommend that the surgery be done by the time the animal is 6 months old.
+For routine spay and neuter surgeries of dogs and cats we recommend that the surgery be done by the time the animal is 6 months old, or, in larger breeds, around 1 year of age.
 These procedures can be done as early as 8-10 weeks of age but for most animals we recommend completing their vaccine series first.
 Ideally, females should be spayed prior to the first heat cycle (as early as 6 months in small breed dogs) since this can virtually eliminate mammary cancer later in life.
 Female cats can also become pregnant before their first birthday so it is very important to have them spayed early.
 If male dogs are neutered prior to becoming sexually mature (can happen as early as 6-7 months old) you can eliminate some behavioral problems such as urine marking in the house and some forms of aggression.
 Male cats that are not neutered prior to becoming sexually mature (7-8 months) are at higher risk for urine spraying/marking.